 After his last diagnosis on September 18, 2009, he immediately started chemotherapy.
 It was then determined a bone marrow transplant (BMT) would be necessary.
 We were blessed with a perfect match donor, his sister, Chelsea.
 The BMT took place on March 3, 2010.

-It has been over four years since that day.
 Since then, Tyler has been dealing with late effects from his 6 ½ years of chemotherapy and radiation treatments as well as Chronic Graft vs. Host Disease.
 He was diagnosed with Pulmonary Fibrosis and Bronchiolitis Abliterands in early 2012 as a result of the radiation treatments.
-His condition steadily deteriorated through 2014 and on November 16, 2014 Tyler received new lungs.
+His condition steadily deteriorated through 2014 and on November 16, 2014 Tyler received new lungs via bilateral lung transplant.